Quadralific/EvenHarderMobs/README.md

 # Got any issues?
 - If your having any issues with the plugin please open a issue in the issue tab
 # Update!!!
 - I will update this plugin maybe in March cause I have some school stuffs I need to do.
-Also im planning to add more super mobs, make the code cleaner and remove some redundant things.
+Also im planning to add more super mobs, make the code cleaner, remove some redundant things, and fix some errors with it.